A Meta-Repo Workflow

 spaces/

 This is my code.
 My in-progress side projects.
 Crucially, this directory is gitignored.
-This allows the meta-repo to track your high-level planning and ideas separately from the execution and version history of the individual code projects, keeping your overall workspace clean and focused.
+That lets the meta-repo track high-level planning and ideas separately from the execution and version history of the individual code projects.
 Each project in it is its own git repository.
-I keep the ADRs and other related docs in it since those are the kind of thing that I think should be in the repo, even if it’s open source, since they would be beneficial to other developers who might be contributing to your app.
+I keep the ADRs and other related docs in it since those are the kind of thing that I think should be in the repo, even if it’s open source, since they would be useful to other developers who might contribute to the app.

 Workflow

 I launch my IDE and my LLM sessions in that root projects directory, not the directory for the individual projects themselves.
-I treat this directory essentially like a local, lightweight, Jira and Confluence alternative.
-By working from here I can better share information and context across the different things I am working on.
-Let’s take a more concrete example.
-Say you’re working on two different apps and they both use Clerk for authentication.
-By doing that work from the root directory it’s easier for the LLM to take the lessons learned from implementing it in one app and applying them when you implement it in the other.
+I treat this directory essentially like a local, lightweight Jira and Confluence alternative.
+By working from here, I can better share information and context across the different things I am working on.
+For example, say you’re working on two different apps and they both use Clerk for authentication.
+By doing that work from the root directory, it’s easier for the LLM to take the lessons learned from implementing it in one app and apply them when you implement it in the other.

 I’ve always been kind of able to do that with Claude Code.
-You can tell Claude Code to “Look up the Clerk implementation in ../my-other-app” and it can do so, but it’s a bit heavy handed and brute force.
+You can tell Claude Code to “Look up the Clerk implementation in ../my-other-app” and it can do so, but it’s a bit heavy-handed and brute force.
 Gemini and Codex, on the other hand, can’t seem to do that at all.
-For both of those if I try and tell it to look at something outside of the “current project’s working directory” it just won’t.
+For both of those, if I try to tell it to look at something outside of the “current project’s working directory,” it just won’t.
 I’ll get some kind of error like “File path must be within one of the workspace directories.”
-There are probably other ways to get around this limitation, but by launching the LLM in the parent directory you just avoid that altogether.
+There are probably other ways to get around this limitation, but by launching the LLM in the parent directory, you just avoid that altogether.

 I’ve taken a lot of inspiration from the Claude Code plugin I have been developing.
 I’m using mostly the same format around the Specs and Tasks, the same workflows and development loops, but I have moved those files into the ideas/ directory.
 This way they’re still local, still easy for the LLM to use, but they’re not “polluting” the source code of the actual projects themselves.
 I’m also using slightly tweaked versions of the commands and subagents from my plugin.